dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_users/user_overview.md

 ---
 sidebar_position: 2
 ---
+import homepage from "@site/static/img/liquid_staking/homepage.png";
+import stake from "@site/static/img/liquid_staking/stake.png";
+import unstake from "@site/static/img/liquid_staking/unstake.png";
+import claim from "@site/static/img/liquid_staking/claim.png";

 # Staking Guide

 The **Milkomeda Liquid Staking** frontend is a secure and user-friendly way for users to interact with the protocol and to perform all user actions: staking, unstaking and claiming rewards.

-On the [homepage](https://liquidstaking-dev.milkomeda.com/), users can view all relevant statistics on Milkomeda Liquid Staking and the supported chains (currently Cardano only).
+On the [homepage](https://liquidstaking.milkomeda.com/), users can view all relevant statistics on Milkomeda Liquid Staking and the supported chains (currently Cardano only).